 Lastly, win awards and garner interest throughout the year at motorcycle shows.
 Finally, make a production version.

-A few steps may have skipped in the list however, Husqvarna seems to have got this process locked-in tight.
-That's after initially seemingly faltering, with the 401 versions of Svartpilen and Vitpilen.
+A few steps on the list may have been skipped.
+Nonetheless, Husqvarna seems to have gotten incredibly adept in this process.
+That's after initially seeming to falter with the 401 versions of Svartpilen and Vitpilen.
 Those took more than two years to reach dealers.

-It seemed that, even before the covers had the opportunity to hit the floor, a production version was announced.
-Almost before, you could furiously bash out the words (on a forum of your choice), “They'll never build it..”, or at the very least do so, without looking a tiny bit silly.
+Take for example when Husqvarna revealed the Norden 901 – it seemed that even before the covers had the opportunity to hit the floor, a production version was announced.
+Almost before anyone could furiously bash out the words (on a forum of their choice) ‘They'll never build it...' or at the very least do so, without looking a tiny bit silly.

 Unwrapped in 2018, it's arguably the best-looking of all Husqvarna's recent street bike concepts.
-None of which are shy in the looks department.
+None of them is shy in the looks department.
 And yet, there hasn't been any definitive move towards a production model.
 However, don't take that to mean a street-going version is off the table.

-Designed in collaboration with Austrian design agency KISKA, the Vitpilen 701, picked-up the iF Design Award in 2016.
-Around a year or so later, it went into production.
+Designed in collaboration with the Austrian design agency KISKA, the Vitpilen 701 was given the iF Design Award in 2016.
+Around a year or so later it went into production.
 So, it appears that AERO is riding a similar road, hopefully towards an assembly line soon.

-With adoration and now awards, it seems unlikely that the AERO will remain just a concept without ever putting rubber to the road.
-Likelihood is you'll be able to see this bike in the metal, at some point towards the end of 2020, if not sooner.
+With adoration and now awards, it seems unlikely that the AERO will remain just a concept, without ever laying down rubber on the road.
+The likelihood is you'll be able to see this bike in the metal at some point towards the end of 2022, if not sooner.